globalwaffles/nba_CLI/README.md

 # nba_CLI
 A CLI client to stay up to date with the NBA

+## Credit to user xxhomey19 for the base of this and other NBA application resources.

 Watch NBA live play-by-play, game preview, box score and player information on your console.
 Best CLI tool for those who are both **NBA fans** and **Engineers**.